 A modern, purpose built boutique Fox Glacier hotel.
 Distinctions Te Weheka Boutique Hotel provides a balance of luxury, privacy and location, while being only a short stroll to Fox Glacier village.

-Have your camera ready for your visit to nearby Lake Matheson for a morning stroll- when conditions are right the lake perfectly mirrors beautiful Mt Cook in its still waters.
-Head over the Haast Pass along the river road beside the icy river and deep in to Mt.
+Have your camera ready for your visit to nearby Lake Matheson for a morning stroll – when conditions are right the lake perfectly mirrors beautiful Mt.
+Cook in its still waters.
+Head over the Haast Pass along the river road beside the icy river and deep into Mt.
 Aspiring National Park.
 The atmosphere lightens as we reach lovely Lake Wānaka, reflecting the mountain peaks that in winter offer superb skiing, and the pretty resort town of Wānaka.

 Explore the glacial icefalls of not one but two glaciers!
 Fly over both the Franz Josef and Fox Glaciers, soaring first over the townships and then following the ice flow high up into the upper reaches.
 Land in the snow at the head of one of the glaciers and survey the path the glacier has carved below you.
 Duration is 30 minutes with snow landing.
-Should weather not be suitable to take this flight you are able to transfer your booking onto a similar tour on any of the Helicopter Line's operations in Queenstown or Mt Cook.

 Your accommodation: Edgewater Resort Wanaka (or similar)